dlaska888/WdPAI-lab/README.md

 ## Project Name

-**Project Name**: [Enter your project name here]
+**Project Name**: LinkyApp

 ## Project Description

-[Provide a brief description of your project.
-Explain what it does and why it's valuable or interesting.]
+Introducing LinkyApp: Your One-Stop Bookmark Solution Ever wondered how to manage your bookmarks across multiple browsers?
+LinkyApp is the answer.
+It is a web application that allows you to store and manage your bookmarks in one, organized space.

 ## Table of Contents